 …how I got myself up to 100% productivity while 0% vertical.

-Earlier this year, I found myself with a herniated lumbar disc (my extended story here).
+At some point in 2017, I found myself with a herniated lumbar disc (my extended story here).
 I eventually ended up with a relatively minor surgery with fantastic results, but there was a period before surgery when I was, in scientific terms, a total f’ing mess.
 Aside from the egregious doses of Tylenol and Tramadol I was taking, I was good for about an hour of standing up before I had to lie down on my back to let the pain subside.
 Sitting was not on the menu at all, as it resulted in almost-immediate tingling and pain in my leg.
 The sitting issue wasn’t a big deal, since I was already working at a standing desk, but the fact that I had to stop working every hour and lie down was a huge intrusion on productivity.

 I tried taking calls while lying down, or reading useful things on a phone, but there are only so many calls to take (and nearly every call I take requires me to be at a keyboard), and absolutely nothing useful happens on a phone.
 So I was at maybe 60% productivity.